Zenhomes GmbH attaches great importance to the protection of your data and complies with the legal provisions at all times.

 Mongo DB Cloud

 We manage our database with Mongo DB Cloud.
-This provider meets the requirements of the EU-US Privacy Shield Framework.

-segment helps us to make our systems run more efficiently and thus faster.
+Segment helps us to make our systems run more efficiently and thus faster.

 We transfer the data to Segment on the basis of the EU standard contract clauses.
-Segment does not use this data itself under any circumstances, but only forwards it on our behalf to services commissioned by us and named in this data protection declaration.
+Segment does not use this data itself under any circumstances, but only forwards it on our behalf to services that are commissioned by us and named in this data protection declaration.

 Please also note the data protection information at https://segment.com/docs/legal/privacy/.

-Through Plista you will see our ads only if you are interested in products as we offer them.
+Through Plista you will only see our ads if you are interested in products as we offer them.

 Further information on Outbrain’s data protection can be found at http://www.outbrain.com/de/legal/privacy.